mnot/I-D/proxy-status/draft.md

 ## Forward TLS Error

 * Name: forward_tls_error
-* Description: The intermediary encountered a TLS error when communicating with the next hop forward.
+* Description: The intermediary encountered a TLS error when communicating with the next hop.
 * Extra Parameters:
   - alert_message: a sh-token containing the applicable description string from the TLS Alerts registry.
 * Recommended HTTP status code: 502